Well Woman Exam & Contraception Specialist

 Menopause

-As you approach and reach menopause, your hormone levels fluctuate and decline, which leads to a variety of uncomfortable symptoms ranging from hot flashes and vaginal dryness to depression.
-Every woman experiences menopause differently, and the team at Maiden Lane Medical offers customized care to help you through this life transition.
+As you approach and reach menopause, your hormone levels fluctuate and decline, which may lead to a variety of uncomfortable symptoms ranging from hot flashes and vaginal dryness to depression.
+Every woman experiences menopause differently, and our team at Maiden Lane Medical offers customized care to help you through this life transition.

 Cystitis and UTIs

-Women are also more vulnerable to urinary tract infections, including cystitis than men, because of the proximity of the openings of their urethra and anus.
+Women are also more vulnerable to urinary tract infections, including cystitis, than men because of the proximity of the openings of their urethra and anus and the length of the urethra in women is generally much shorter than in men.
 If you have painful urination or find blood in your urine, make an appointment right away.

-The team at Maiden Lane Medical offers many contraception options than ever to enable you to take control of your life, including pills, arm and uterine implants, diaphragms, and condoms.
+The team at Maiden Lane Medical offers more contraception options than ever to enable you to take control of your life, including pills, arm and uterine implants, diaphragms, condoms, and emergency contraception.
 The doctors offer comprehensive consultations to help you choose the best birth control option for your needs and lifestyle.

 A well-woman visit doesn’t necessarily include STD testing, but you can talk to your doctor and arrange to have STD screenings during your appointment.
 In most cases, STD tests involve blood tests, urinalysis, and vaginal swabs.
 Your results should be available within a week.

 If your screening identifies an STD, your doctor provides a treatment plan.
 In many cases, a prescription can clear your infection.
-Although some STDs, like herpes and HIV/AIDS, don’t have a cure.
+However, some sexually transmitted diseases, like herpes and HIV/AIDS, don’t have a cure.
 With careful management, you can continue to lead a healthy and active life for many years.

-If you are ready to be seen or have questions or concerns, feel free to book an appointment online either via telehealth or in the office.
+If you are ready to be seen or have questions or concerns, feel free to book an appointment online today!

-Hi, this is Dr. Nicole Ostrov, board-certified gynecologist New York here today to talk about birth control options.
-As gynecologists, we discuss birth control options with our young reproductive-age women and I think there’s a lot of questions out there as to what the options truly are.
+Hi, this is Dr. Nikole Ostrov, a board-certified gynecologist in New York.
+I am here today to discuss birth control options.
+As gynecologists, we discuss birth control options with our young, reproductive-age women, and I think there are a lot of questions out there about what these options truly are.

 So here it goes!

-I think in general when I’m asking patients: “are you currently using birth control?” most automatically think that means a pill.
-Birth control pills certainly are still the most common form of birth control in this country and for good reason.
+I think, in general, when I’m asking a patient: “Are you currently using birth control?” most automatically think that means a pill.
+Birth control pills certainly are still the most common form of birth control in this country, and for good reason.
 But there are other options out there as well.

 “it’s important to discuss your entire medical history.”